kumar303/web-ext-workshop/index.md

 Hack and Remix the Web with WebExtensions

 * You'll need Firefox 49
-* Copy example from our USB drive
+* Example code from USB drive

 #